cloudflightio/azurewithmachinelearning/02-age-and-gender-recognition/README.md

   + For deployed versions go to portal.azure.com
     + Navigate to functions app and enable CORS for the domain * (menu point on the left side at the bottom)
+    + In production do not enable *, just for testing here.
+If you want to be precise just enter the domain your are executing the request from.
     + ![cors.JPG](cors.JPG)

 + Upload the function as learned in step 1.